syncfusion-content/javascript-docs/js/DropDownList/Cascading-Support.md

 Using multi cascade option, you can create a behavior of cascade between dropdown list controls.
 To achieve this, map the common field from table to “**fields**” property of all the dropdown lists.
 Also, specify the ID of cascading **DropDownList** in “**cascadeTo”** property of parent **DropDownList**.

-> **Note:** In case, when you want to show the cascading dropdowns in disabled state initially, then set the value of enable property as “false” in each cascading dropdowns.
+N>  In case, when you want to show the cascading dropdowns in disabled state initially, then set the value of enable property as “false” in each cascading dropdowns.
 It is then enabled automatically once a value is selected in parent (first) dropdown list.

 The following steps explains you the behavior of multiple cascade dropdown.